kdo1027/threadchain/README.md

 ## Features

-- Access user profile
+- [x] Access user profile
-- Share posts with optional images
+- [x] Share posts with optional images
+- [x] Connect to users' non-custodial wallets
-- Tip posts with Ether
+- [x] Tip posts with Ether (ETH)
-- Display posts with the amount of tips received
+- [x] Display posts with the amount of tips received
-- News feed sorted based on the amount of tips received
+- [x] News feed sorted based on the amount of tips received
+- [x] Decentralized and transparent platform
+- [x] Ownership and control over user data
+- [x] Censorship-resistant social media experience

 ## Tech Stack

-- **React**
-- **Bootstrap**
+- [x] React
+- [x] Bootstrap for CSS
-- **Axios**: A promise-based HTTP client for making API requests
+- [x] Axios: A promise-based HTTP client for making API requests
-- **Identicon.js**: A library for generating identicons
+- [x] Identicon.js: A library for generating identicons
-- **Solidity**: Writing smart contracts on the Ethereum blockchain.
+- [x] Solidity: Writing smart contracts on the Ethereum blockchain.
-- **Truffle**: Ethereum development environment, testing framework, and asset pipeline
+- [x] Truffle: Ethereum development environment, testing framework, and asset pipeline
-- **Ethereum**: A decentralized platform that runs smart contracts.
+- [x] Ethereum: A decentralized platform that runs smart contracts.
-- **Web3.js**: A JavaScript library for interacting with the Ethereum blockchain
+- [x] Web3.js: A JavaScript library for interacting with the Ethereum blockchain
-- **IPFS**: A peer-to-peer hypermedia protocol for storing and sharing files.
+- [x] IPFS: A peer-to-peer hypermedia protocol for storing and sharing files.
-- **Pinata**: A pinning service for managing IPFS files.
+- [x] Pinata: A pinning service for managing IPFS files.

 ## Prerequisites